chain4travel/camino-docs/docs/camino-messenger/messenger-fees.md

 # Camino Messenger Fees

 The following fees are designed to exchange messages using the Camino Messenger.
-Their purpose is remuneration for the operators of the messenger network, compensation for processing cost of ever worsening "Look to Book" (LTB) ratios and creating an incentive to make an effort to improve LTB ratios.
+Their purpose is remuneration for the operators of the messenger network, compensation for processing costs of ever worsening "Look to Book" (LTB) ratios and creating an incentive to make an effort to improve LTB ratios.

 1. Camino Messenger Network Fee